catkin/catkin_tools/docs/migration.rst

 In addition to the differences due to isolation, ``catkin build`` is also different from ``catkin_make_isolated`` in the following ways:

 - It builds packages in parallel, using an internal job server to distribute load.
-- It puts products into hidden directories, and then symbolically links them into the **devel space**.
+- It puts products into hidden directories, and then symbolically links them into the **devel space** (by default).
 - It stores persistent configuration options in a ``.catkin_tools`` directory at the root of your workspace.
-- It passes the same CMake command line arguments to multiple packages.
 - It passes ``--no-warn-unused-cli`` to the ``cmake`` command since not all packages accept the same CMake arguments.
 - It generates ``.catkin`` files where each source package is listed, individually, instead of just listing the source space for the workspace.
   This leads to similar ``ROS_PACKAGE_PATH`` variables which list each package source space.